 STEP 4.
-Impartial Hearing Examiner Officer (IHO).
+Impartial Hearing Officer (IHO).

-In the event the decision of the Human Resources Director does not resolve the grievance, the employee may, within seven (7) calendar days, request a hearing before an Impartial Hearing examiner-Officer and pay the filing fee (if one is established) by the County Board.
+In the event the decision of the Human Resources Director does not resolve the grievance, the employee may, within seven (7) calendar days, request a hearing before an Impartial Hearing Officer and pay the filing fee (if one is established) by the County Board.
+The cost of the impartial hearing officer shall be equally shared by the parties.

-- a.
-The Human Resources Director shall upon receipt of a written hearing request, provide the employee with the name of an Impartial Hearing examiner Officer.
+- The Human Resources Director shall upon receipt of a written hearing request, provide the employee with the name of an Impartial Hearing Officer.
 The Impartial Hearing Officer must not be an employee of the County.
-The Impartial Hearing Officer may be an employee of another county or municipality, a retired human resources professional, a lawyer, a professional mediator/arbitrator or other qualified individual. - b.
-The Impartial Hearing examiner Officer shall be impartial and may not have any prior knowledge of the grievance. - c.
-The Human Resources Director will contact the hearing examiner Impartial Hearing Officer and schedule a hearing meeting with the employee and the Hearing Examiner IHO to discuss the hearing.
+The Impartial Hearing Officer may be a lawyer, a professional mediator/arbitrator or other qualified individual as determined by the County Administrator. - The Impartial Hearing Officer shall be impartial and may not have any prior b. knowledge of the grievance. - The Human Resources Director will contact the hearing officer and schedule a c. meeting with the employee and the IHO to discuss the hearing.
 This meeting shall occur within two weeks of the date the Human Resource Director receives the request for the hearing.
-If the employee does not respond to the HR Director's attempt to schedule the meeting or does not attend a scheduled meeting, the request for a hearing shall be considered withdrawn and the decision of the HR Director shall stand. - d.
-The Impartial Hearing Officer may decide the case on the existing record or may conduct a hearing.
+If the employee does not respond to the HR Director's attempt to schedule the meeting or does not attend a scheduled meeting, the request for a hearing shall be considered withdrawn and the decision of the HR Director shall stand. - The Impartial Hearing Officer may decide the case on the existing record or may d. conduct a hearing.
 A hearing will be scheduled within 30 calendar days of receipt of the hearing request and filing fee.
-The Impartial Hearing examiner Officer may reschedule the hearing with permission of both parties. - e.
-The Impartial Hearing examiner Officer, with the consent of both parties, may use his/her best efforts to mediate the grievance. - f.
-The employee has a right to be represented at the hearing (at the employee's expense) by a person of the employee's choosing. - g.
-The County has the burden of proof in a reprimand, suspension or termination grievance to show that its actions were not arbitrary or capricious.
-The employee has the burden of proof in a workplace safety grievance. - h.
-The standard required of the party with the burden of proof in all cases is a preponderance of the evidence. - i.
-The hearing shall be recorded by a court reporter, who will make a record of the proceedings, and the costs will be shared equally by the parties. - j.
-Formal rules of civil procedure will not be followed.
+The Impartial Hearing Officer may reschedule the hearing with permission of both parties. - The Impartial Hearing Officer, with the consent of both parties, may use his/her best efforts to mediate the grievance. - The employee has a right to be represented at the hearing (at the employee's f. expense) by a person of the employee's choosing. - The County has the burden of proof in a reprimand, suspension or termination g. grievance to show that its actions were not arbitrary or capricious.
+The employee has the burden of proof in a workplace safety grievance. - The standard required of the party with the burden of proof in all cases is a h. preponderance of the evidence. - The hearing shall be recorded by a court reporter, who will make a record of the i. proceedings, and the costs will be shared equally by the parties. - Formal rules of civil procedure will not be followed. j.

 - k.
 Both parties may introduce exhibits and present witnesses.
 Witnesses shall be sworn to tell the truth. - 1.
-The Impartial Hearing examiner Officer shall provide a written decision within thirty (30) calendar days following the close of the record.
-The written decision should include a case caption; the parties and appearances; a statement of the issues, findings of fact; any necessary conclusions of law; the final decision and order; and any other information the hearing examiner Impartial Hearing Officer deems appropriate. - m.
-The Impartial Hearing examiner Officer shall have the power to sustain or deny the grievance.
+The Impartial Hearing Officer shall provide a written decision within thirty (30) calendar days following the close of the record.
+The written decision should include a case caption; the parties and appearances; a statement of the issues, findings of fact; any necessary conclusions of law; the final decision and order; and any other information the hearing officer deems appropriate. - m.
+The Impartial Hearing Officer shall have the power to sustain or deny the grievance.
 He or she shall have the power to order only the following remedies: withdrawal of a written reprimand, reduction of suspension, transfer to original position from demoted position, reinstatement with or without some or all back pay.
-The Impartial Hearing examiner Officer may recommend other remedies, however, all other remedial authority shall be subject to the determination and approval of the County Board, and shall be addressed by the County Board in the event the grievance is sustained.
+The Impartial Hearing Officer may recommend other remedies, however, all other remedial authority shall be subject to the determination and approval of the County Board, and shall be addressed by the County Board in the event the grievance is sustained.